MattRob64/Appunti-UniPR/Anno_3/Ingegneria del Software/Assegnamenti/VenditaOnline/README.md

     - user1 / password1
     - user2 / password2
     - user3 / password3
-6. If the login is successful the login window should disappear and the application should start
+6. If the login is successful the login window should disappear and the application should start otherwise a pop-up dialog should appear saying that the login credentials are wrong
 7. If everything is fine you should be greeted by the user interface with the username written on top

 ### Buy a product